pathwaycom/llm-app/README.md

 ## Project Overview

-LLM App reads a corpus of documents stored in S3 or locally, preprocesses them, and builds a vector index calling a routine from the Pathway package.
+LLM App reads a corpus of documents stored in S3 or locally, preprocesses them, and builds a vector index by calling a routine from the [Pathway package](https://github.com/pathwaycom/).
 It then listens to user queries coming as HTTP REST requests.
 Each query uses the index to retrieve relevant documentation snippets and uses the OpenAI API/ Hugging Face to provide a response in natural language.
 The bot is reactive to changes in the corpus of documents: once new snippets are provided, it reindexes them and starts to use the new knowledge to answer subsequent queries.

 ### Watch a Demo Here
 (Available soon)